 - Multiple leadership trainings and briefings on how to meet CLA’s diversity objectives, the critical need to diversify the profession and the State Bar demographic data;

 - Planning educational programming that includes introducing the revised Judicial Council’s Judicial Diversity Toolkit and tactics to address implicit bias in hiring and mentoring; and

 - Calls with bar leaders around the state on model diversity programs.

 Civics Engagement and Outreach (CEO)

 One of CLA’s top priorities is to help increase the civic awareness, knowledge and engagement of Californians.
-Facilitated by our Civics Engagement and Outreach Committee, (chaired by Jerrilyn Malana), and in conjunction with CLA Sections and our Director of Strategic Partnerships and Initiatives, there are numerous opportunities to get involved at CLA and/or in your local community.
+Facilitated by our Civics Engagement and Outreach Committee, (chaired by Jerrilyn Malana), and in conjunction with CLA Sections and our Associate Executive Director Ellen Miller, there are numerous opportunities to get involved at CLA and/or in your local community.
 Click here to learn more, including our plans for celebrating the 100th anniversary of the 19th Amendment.

 Access to Justice (A2J)